anime-skip/public-api/README.md

-# Timestamps Service
+# Public API

-The primary backend for Anime Skip, containing accounts, auth, episodes, shows... and of course **timestamps**!
+The primary backend for Anime Skip, containing user preferences, episodes, shows... and of course **timestamps**!

 Check out the [API Playground](http://test.api.anime-skip.com/graphiql) to get started and read the docs.